zkotti/cosmos-tour/guide.md

 <img width="300" height="300" src="media/photos/personalities/margaret_hamilton.jpg">

 Margaret Heafield Hamilton (born August 17, 1936) is an American computer scientist, systems engineer, and business owner.
-She was director of the Software Engineering Division of the MIT Instrumentation Laboratory, which developed on-board flight software for NASA's Apollo program.
-She later founded two software companies—Higher Order Software in 1976 and Hamilton Technologies in 1986, both in Cambridge, Massachusetts.
+At first, she was director of the Software Engineering Division of the MIT Instrumentation Laboratory, which focused on the development of on-board flight software for NASA's Apollo program.
+She later became founder of Higher Order Software (1976) and Hamilton Technologies (1986), both located in Cambridge, Massachusetts.

-Hamilton has published more than 130 papers, proceedings, and reports, about sixty projects, and six major programs.
-She is one of the people credited with coining the term "software engineering".
+Hamilton is respnsible for publishing  more than 130 papers, proceedings, and reports, icluding sixty projects and six major programs.
+She is one of the first people who used the term "software engineering", which is also the topic of our course!

-On November 22, 2016, Hamilton received the Presidential Medal of Freedom from president Barack Obama for her work leading to the development of on-board flight software for NASA's Apollo Moon missions.
+Margaret Hamilton received the Presidential Medal of Freedom from the president of America at the time, Barack Obama, for her contribution to the development of on-board flight software for NASA's Apollo Moon missions, on November 22, 2016.

 source [wikipedia](https://en.wikipedia.org/wiki/Margaret_Hamilton_(software_engineer))